TeX: Syntax

-(The examples here are not actually rendered with TeX; spacing, character sizes, and all else may differ.)

-Aspects
+Design

 The TeX software incorporates several aspects that were not available, or were of lower quality, in other typesetting programs at the time when TeX was released.
 Some of the innovations are based on interesting algorithms, and have led to several theses for Knuth's students.
 While some of these discoveries have now been incorporated into other typesetting programs, others, such as the rules for mathematical spacing, are still unique.

 Mathematical spacing

 Since the primary goal of the TeX language is high-quality typesetting for publishers of books, Knuth gave a lot of attention to the spacing rules for mathematical formulae.
 He took three bodies of work that he considered to be standards of excellence for mathematical typography: the books typeset by the Addison-Wesley Publishing house (the publisher of The Art of Computer Programming) under the supervision of Hans Wolf; editions of the mathematical journal Acta Mathematica dating from around 1910; and a copy of Indagationes Mathematicae, a Dutch mathematics journal.
 Knuth looked closely at these printed papers to sort out and look for a set of rules for spacing.
 While TeX provides some basic rules and the tools needed to specify proper spacing, the exact parameters depend on the font used to typeset the formula.
 For example, the spacing for Knuth's Computer Modern fonts has been precisely fine-tuned over the years and is now set; but when other fonts, such as AMS Euler, were used by Knuth for the first time, new spacing parameters had to be defined.

 The typesetting of math in TeX is not without criticism, particularly with respect to technical details of the font metrics, which were designed in an era when significant attention was paid to storage requirements.
 This resulted in some "hacks" overloading some fields, which in turn required other "hacks".
 On an aesthetics level, the rendering of radicals has also been criticized.
 The OpenType math font specification largely borrows from TeX, but has some new features/enhancements.